DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

 Name | Properties | Description
 -----|------------|------------
-TableTreeData.Cell | [TableTreeData.CellProps](#tabletreedatacellprops) | A component that renders a cell within a data row.
+TableTreeColumn.Cell | [TableTreeColumn.CellProps](#tabletreecolumncellprops) | A component that renders a cell within a data row.
-TableTreeData.Indent | [TableTreeData.IndentProps](#tabletreedataindentprops) | A component that renders an indent used to identify row level.
+TableTreeColumn.Indent | [TableTreeColumn.IndentProps](#tabletreecolumnindentprops) | A component that renders an indent used to identify row level.
-TableTreeData.ToggleButton | [TableTreeData.ToggleButtonProps](#tabletreedatatogglebuttonprops) | A component that renders a button that controls row's expanded state.
+TableTreeColumn.ToggleButton | [TableTreeColumn.ToggleButtonProps](#tabletreecolumntogglebuttonprops) | A component that renders a button that controls row's expanded state.
-TableTreeData.Checkbox | [TableTreeData.CheckboxProps](#tabletreedatacheckboxprops) | A component that renders a checkbox used to control selection.
+TableTreeColumn.Checkbox | [TableTreeColumn.CheckboxProps](#tabletreecolumncheckboxprops) | A component that renders a checkbox used to control selection.

 If you specify additional properties, they are added to the component's root element.